Flagstone costs an average of $350 per ton.

 Flagstone is a great choice for a pool deck.
 Certain types are naturally heat-resistant or slip-resistant, which helps to protect your family from burns or falls.

-Upgrade your home's curb appeal with a stunning flagstone paver driveway.
-A flagstone driveway costs $4,500 to $13,200 for 300 to 600 square feet.
-Removal of the existing surface runs an additional $300 to $1,200.
+Installing a flagstone paver driveway costs $4,500 to $13,200 for 300 to 600 square feet.
+Removing an existing surface typically adds $300 to $1,200.

 Most flagstone driveways are custom-made.
 They call for a thicker cut, and installing them is both labor- and preparation-intensive.
 Many homeowners include curves, curbs, and other features, which can increase the total by $1,000 to $3,000.
 You can hire a paver installer near you to handle this job.